Teamsters 117 Contract

 12.7.
 Shared Leave.
 Employees will be eligible to participate in the Shared Leave program as contained in applicable State law and regulations.

-- Absence due to child care emergencies as defined shall be charged to one (1) of the following:
+- Absence due to family care emergencies as defined shall be charged to one (1) of the following:

 - Compensatory time;

 - Personal holiday;